testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/create-manually.md

 ---

-We assume you are familiar with Elements[(?)](https://testsigma.com/docs/elements/overview/) and how to create them using the Testsigma Chrome Recorder[(?)](https://testsigma.com/docs/test-step-recorder/install-chrome-extension/).<br>
+We assume you are familiar with Elements[(?)](https://testsigma.com/docs/elements/overview/) and how to create them using the Testsigma test Recorder[(?)](https://testsigma.com/docs/test-step-recorder/install-chrome-extension/).<br>
-If not, please refer: [Create an Element using Chrome Recorder](https://testsigma.com/docs/elements/web-apps/record-multiple-elements/).
+If not, please refer: [Create an Element using test Recorder](https://testsigma.com/docs/elements/web-apps/record-multiple-elements/).

-If you are not familiar with XPaths or CSS Selectors, please use the Testsigma Chrome Recorder to get the Elements easily.
+If you are not familiar with XPaths or CSS Selectors, please use the Testsigma test Recorder to get the Elements easily.

 [[info | NOTE:]]
 | This guide is intended for Advanced Users.
 Familiarity with Elements, XPath and CSS Selectors is recommended for this guide.